mstksg/inCode/copy/entries/type-levels.md

 ["1", "True"]
 ```

-For `Show`, this is a rather silly thing to do because of the reasons mentioned
+For `Show`, this is, again, a rather silly thing to do because of the reasons
-in the Palmer post --- namely, that you could always just have a `[String]`
+mentioned in the Palmer post --- namely, that you could always just have a
-directly instead of an `HList Showable`, since the only thing you can do with a
+`[String]` directly instead of an `HList Showable`, since the only thing you
-`Sigma Showable` is `show` it.
+can do with a `Sigma Showable` is `show` it.

 For fun, let's imagine some other things we could fill in for `p`.
 If we use
 `HList Proxy`, then we basically don't have any witness at all.
 We can't use